-How do I find out about open safety recalls when I am shopping for a car at Sun Chevrolet and Sun Auto Warehouse?
+How do I find out about open safety recalls when I am shopping for a car at Sun Chevrolet and Used Car King?

-If you are shopping on any of our websites: www.usedcarking.com or www.newcarking.com, you can click on the NHTSA Recall Look-up button to check for any open safety recalls.
-You can find the link to the NHTSA Recall Look-up on every vehicle page.
+If you are shopping on any of our websites: www.usedcarking.com or www.newcarking.com, and need to check for any open safety recalls, please click on the link to the NHTSA’s Recalls Lookup Tool.
 Upon clicking the link, you will be redirected to the NHTSA recall look-up website and the VIN# of the vehicle will pre-populate in the box.
 Simply complete the website verification step that follows and the recalls on the vehicle you’ve selected vehicle will be provided.
 Please note, the NHTSA websites are not controlled by the Sun Auto Group.
 We do not warrant the accuracy or completeness of their information.

 How Recalls Work